Western University of Health Sciences, College of Osteopathic Medicine of the Pacific

 Western University COMP-Northwest

-COMP students complete their rotations at some of the top hospitals in Southern California and the Pacific Northwest, including the university’s primary rotation sites: Arrowhead Regional Medical Center in Colton, PIH Health Hospital-Downey, College Medical Center in Long Beach, Garfield Medical Center of Monterey Park, and Riverside University Health Systems in Riverside.
+COMP students complete their rotations at some of the top hospitals in Southern California and the Pacific Northwest, including the university’s primary rotation sites: Arrowhead Regional Medical Center in Colton, PIH Health Hospital-Downey, College Medical Center in Long Beach, Desert Regional Medical Center, and Riverside University Health Systems in Riverside.
 In the Northwest, students train at Good Samaritan Regional Medical Center in Corvallis, Mercy Medical Center in Roseburg, Rouge Regional Medical Center in Medford, St. Charles in Bend, Legacy Health Systems in Portland, and Franciscan Health Systems in Tacoma, WA.

 Student residence options: